deepanshumehtaa/AlekSIS-Core/README.md

-# BiscuIT School Information System (SIS) - Next Generation Platform
+# BiscuIT - The Free School Information System (SIS) - Next Generation Platform

 ## What BiscuIT is